 What to do when both strategies still look too slow

 Sometimes the comparison shows a winner, but neither option changes the bigger problem enough.
-When both payoff paths still look heavy, the issue may not be the order of attack alone.
+When both payoff plans still look heavy, the issue may not be the order of attack alone.

 Test a larger monthly payment